Mission 1: Provide excellent internationally- recognised water science, technology and policy research

 The water@leeds research community are inspired by the global and regional grand challenges for water.
 Addressing major research questions through the provision of coordination support, creation of an intellectually stimulating environment, promotion of activities and appointment of outstanding staff to deliver world-leading research, will help to realise our core aims of delivering impact to varied end-users.

-- water@leeds members have given 111 conference presentations, written 22 book chapters, published 428 articles in academic journals, contributed 3 impact case studies for REF2021, and hosted 1 large international conference.
+- water@leeds members have given written 35 book chapters and published 428 articles in academic journals

 A list of current projects and research sub-groups can be found in this section.
 More information can be found in the water@leeds Annual Report.